 - Trim back branches that are in contact with the roof or other parts of the house.
 Insects use these as superhighways into the building.

 - Get rid of debris piles around the house that can provide nesting places.

 - Keep the lawn mowed short and be meticulous about weeding.

 - Dump water out of open containers left around the yard.
 These are breeding grounds for mosquitoes and other insects.

-Inside the house, baking soda can be used as a DIY pest control method for bed bug infestations simply by sprinkling it generously on the floor around beds and couches, forming a barrier that the tiny insects can't cross without suffering dehydration and death.
+Inside the house, baking soda can be used as a repellent for bed bug infestations simply by sprinkling it generously on the floor around beds and couches, forming a barrier that the tiny insects can't cross without suffering dehydration and death.
 Sprinkle it liberally — it's completely safe — wait overnight and then vacuum it up thoroughly.
 Repeat as needed.

 If you are not totally opposed to using pesticides, you may want to consider an integrated pest management approach.
 This method starts out using non-invasive or chemical methods like introducing natural predators or employing traps and then escalates into eventually using pesticides or chemical treatment.